-The European Parliament has adopted the Directive introducing expanding time off in regard to Parental Leave and Paternity Leave.
+The European Parliament has adopted the Directive introducing expanding time off in regard to Parental Leave Netherlands and Paternity Leave Netherlands.
 It is a new Directive on work-life balance for parents and carers.
 A number of new or higher standards are set with the right to request flexible working arrangements.

-As of 1 July 2020, fathers as well as mothers in same-sex couples will receive 5 weeks’ Paternity Leave in the first 6 months after the baby’s birth.
-For the period of 5 weeks, the partner will receive 70 percent of their wages.
+As of 1 July 2020, fathers as well as mothers in same-sex couples will receive an additional 5 weeks’ leave in the first 6 months after the baby’s birth.

 In the Netherlands, Parental Leave is currently unpaid leave and the duration of this leave type is 26 times the weekly working hours.

-The government is responding to the proposals from the Interdepartmental Policy Research (IBO).
-The paper shows that part-time work has become the norm in The Netherlands.
+The government is responding with this expansion to the proposals from the Interdepartmental Policy Research (IBO).
+The paper shows that part-time work has become the norm in the Netherlands.
 Women usually work part-time and also take care of their children or parents, while men are more likely to work full-time and spend less time looking after children, other family members or friends on average.
 This is partly caused by how society and the economy are organised, taxes and allowances are designed and how childcare is arranged.
-The government would like to make it possible for families to choose how they plan their lives and how they want to combine work and care.
+The government is now making it possible for families to choose how they plan their lives and how they want to combine work and care.